averykhoo/http-over-file-transfer/README.md

   * meaning we retransmit data multiple times by default, without wating for timeout
   * not necessary (yet)
   * can also optimize the nack retransmit number so they're at least 99% likely to be received
+* [x] splitting up large files?
+  * easier to handle by splitting up messages instead
+* [x] compressing files?
+  * gzip?
+* [x] error correction?
+  * nope not for now, just accept the data loss and retransmit
+* [ ] housekeeping: message processing and removal?
+  * can remove acked messages from outbox
+  * can remove from sent when other lamport clock exceeds it
+  * can remove double-acked from inbox
+  * (extension) use "processing start timestamp" flag to multithread processing of received messages with timeout
+  * (extension) use "processed" flag or clock to determine which messages can be removed

 ## how (v2 - reinventing the ~~wheel~~ osi model)

 * layer 0 - unreliable file transfer
   * some folder that sometimes pushes files into the other folder
-  * assume the folder is shared among multiple tenants
+  * assume the folder is shared among multiple tenants, so use subfolders with uuid names
+    * also speeds up file listing
   * only ways to organize data are by subfolder and filename
-  * optionally write multiple sub-files or add error correction
-  * compression should be handled here? just write into a gzipfile?
+  * error correction & encryption & completeness check & compression should be handled here
-* layer 1 - reliable secure message log replication
+* layer 1 - reliable secure message log replication (rediscovering tcp from first principles)
   * bounded message size, maybe up to 100mb
-  * signed and encrypted
-  * no partial message retries?
   * maybe send it in a framed format so we can concat multiple short messages using a greedy algorithm
   * base the replication algo on a lamport clock since it's easier to reason about
+  * use keyed hashes with a random key? store the encapsulated key in the packet?
 * layer 2 - http proxy
   * allows http requests to be split into multiple messages if they're too large
-  * compression happens here
   * requires callback url
   * include full schema+creds+url+query+params, headers, timeout?, verb, cookie
 * optional frontend layer - ttl cache